Loot (2012 film): Production

 Before making Loot, Nischal Basnet said; "I wanted to make a film that I would want to watch, a film that I would enjoy.
 Not a film that audiences at large automatically expect from Nepali filmmakers."
 Basnet also said he never thought of a future for the film and he just wanted to make "a film about bank robbery".

-Initially, Loot was written as a short film was intended to be 40 minutes long.
+Initially, Loot was written as a short film and was only intended to be 40 minutes long.
 When Basnet and his colleagues collected 5 to 700,000 of Nepali rupees for a short feature, he said; "We basically knew that we weren't getting anything back if we made a short movie so we started asking ourselves why not develop it into a feature length?"
 The team decided to turn the film into a feature film.
 He later gave the script to Saugat Malla and Karma Shakya, who improvised it.

 While writing the script for Loot, Nischal Basnet based lead character Haku Kale on himself.
 He asked himself: "What would I do if I was in a situation like this?"
 In an interview, Basnet said Saugat Malla "brought the extra flavor and turned Kale into a Newari character plus added the name Haku (in production known as 'Kale')".
 When the script was being evaluated, the team wondered whether the film would ever be made because "history showed that experiments weren't taken kindly by the Nepali audience".

 In an interview, the film director Nischal Basnet said lead actor Dayahang Rai was not on his checklist and but that Rai had already heard about his film, so Basnet decided to approach him.
 Basnet did not know he "was supposed to talk about remuneration".
 Dayahang Rai told Basnet; "Give me rupee[s] for working in the film, anything more than that will be a bonus"; that day, Basnet was "truly ready to make a film".
 The character Rai was portraying is fat; every time the director and Rai met, he was "welcomed with a feast of noodles and eggs".
 Basnet was surprised by how Rai "gets into the character and comes off it.
 I could see his belly bulging.
 He fattened himself in almost no time!".